philc/book-notes/why we sleep - matthew walker.md

   * "The ability to learn, retain, and thus remember new memories persists, even when set against the backdrop of general connectivity down-scaling throughout late development.
-Nevertheless, by teenage years, the brain is less malleable, or plastic, than during infancy or early childhood -- one example being the ease with which younger childrenc an pick up a second language comparedw ith older adolescents."
+Nevertheless, by teenage years, the brain is less malleable, or plastic, than during infancy or early childhood -- one example being the ease with which younger children can pick up a second language compared with older adolescents."
   * Children have a circadian rhythm that runs earlier than teens and adults, which prevents them from indulging in late nights.
   * Teens have later circadian rhythms than even adults, which makes early school start times tragic for their